Agoric/documentation/CONTRIBUTING.md

 `regionName` in the above is any name you want to give this snippet.

 If you want the whole file to be a snippet, just put the `#region` / `#endregion` pair at the start and end of the file.
+Or if the file has no defined regions, the whole file is also used as a single snippet.
+For the latter, just don't include a region name with the import command.

 You can define any number of snippet regions in a file, including defining one region inside of another.
-Just be sure to give all the ones in a file different names. **tyg todo: Is this all right?**
+Just be sure to give all the ones in a file different names.

 To include a defined snippet in a Markdown file, put a line like `<<< @/snippets/test-intro-zoe.js#install` in it..